9.15 – 9.20

 11.15 – 11:45

-Dialogue Two: Achieving National Objectives through Shariah Banking - Innovation, Transformation and Digitalization
+Dialogue Two: Achieving National Objectives through Shariah Banking and the Halal Economy - Innovation, Transformation and Digitalization

 - How does the domestic prudential banking regulatory environment allow for the growth of the Indonesian Shariah banking sector?